elementalsecurity/sec-arch/04-Frameworks-and-Standards/soc_vs_iso27001_mapping.md

 ## Summary

 SOC 2 and ISO 27001 are **complementary**, not competing frameworks.
-By understanding their structure, audiences, and expectations, Security Architects can architect compliance programs that scale across markets and industries—meeting stakeholder trust demands while building robust and testable security infrastructure.
+By understanding their structure, audiences, and expectations, Security Architects can architect compliance programs that scale across markets and industries, meeting stakeholder trust demands while building robust and testable security infrastructure.